A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring

 \chapter{Decision-Theoretic Optimization to Solve Tasks}

-Based on a given environmental monitoring task, one must determine an appropriate representation of environment, formulate a desirable objective function, and develop algorithms that can satisfy chosen objectives.
-We discussed various candidates on environment representation that one can choose from in Section~\ref{sec:rep}.
-Most environmental monitoring tasks are, in fact, decision-making problems as there may exist a number of local or global decisions a robot must make.
+Given an environmental monitoring task, a robotic researcher should determine an appropriate representation of the environment, formulate a desirable objective function, and develop algorithms to achieve the task.
+We discussed various environment representation candidates in Section~\ref{sec:rep}.
+Most environmental monitoring tasks are, in fact, decision-making problems as a robot must make a number of local or global decisions.
 Decisions can be made offline before the process starts, or online as the robot obtains new information during the process.
-We design algorithms to determine decision variables in a proposed objective function, in order to exactly or approximately maximize a task utility.
+Researchers design algorithms to determine decision variables in a proposed objective function, in order to exactly or approximately maximize a task utility.

-In particular, we address decision-making problems from a 5W1H perspective: (1) where to take measurements from; (2) which tasks to be assigned; (3) what samples to collect; (4) when to collect samples; (5) how to learn environment; and (6) who to communicate.
-We introduce detailed decision-theoretic tools from literature based on this 5W1H perspective and present how existing works employed these tools for their specific tasks.
+In particular, we consider decision-making problems from a 5W1H perspective: (1) where to take measurements from; (2) which tasks to be assigned; (3) what samples to collect; (4) when to collect samples; (5) how to learn environment; and (6) who to communicate.
+We introduce detailed decision-theoretic approaches in the literature based on this 5W1H perspective and present how these approaches have been employed in existing studies.